Skip to content

 • files in /etc/slashdb/sites-available and /et/slashdb/sites-enabled

 These files may be different in the newer version and won't be updated automatically.
-They must be compared with files in ~/backups/clean-v1.8.x using a tool like sdiff and differences resolved manually.
+They must be compared with files in ~/backups/clean-v1.8.x using a tool like sdiff and any differences resolved manually.

 5. Reassign the IP address/hostname to the new system and shut down the old one